-Owner obtains a contract for Facility Performance Evaluation or Post-Occupancy Study to evaluate how the building meets the original and emerging goals and requirements within 18 months of being occupied.
+• Owner obtains a contract for Facility Performance Evaluation or Post-Occupancy Study to evaluate how the building meets the original and emerging goals and requirements within 18 months of being occupied.

-6.1.2 INTEGRATED DESIGN PROCESS

-6.1.2.1 Employ an Integrated Design Process (IDP) with evidence of comprehensive pre-design, design phase, and construction phase planning and coordination.

-Job functions involved in the IDP include but are not limited to the following:

-- Architect;

-- Building Envelope Specialist;

-- Civil Engineer;

-- Commissioning Agent;

-- Community Representative;

-- Electrical Engineer;

-- Energy Engineer;

-- Facilities Manager;

-- General Contractor/Construction Manager:

-- Specialty Contractors;

-- Industrial Hygienist or Occupational Health and Safety Professional;

-- Infection Control Preventionist;

-- Interior Designer;

-- Irrigation Designer;

-- Landscape Architect or Designer;

-- Lighting Designer/Illuminating Engineer;

-- Mechanical Engineer Plumbing, HVAC, AND/OR Refrigeration;

-- Owner's Representative;

-- Structural Engineer;

-- Sustainability Consultant; AND/OR

-- User Group Representative.
+6.1.2 INTEGRATED DESIGN PROCESS 6.1.2.1 Employ an Integrated Design Process (IDP) with evidence of comprehensive pre-design, design phase, and construction phase planning and coordination.
+Job functions involved in the IDP include but are not limited to the following: Architect; Maximum = 14 points The following points are earned when a minimum of the listed job functions or groups were represented at the following milestones or during the following project phases: Building Envelope Specialist; Civil Engineer; Commissioning Agent; Community Representative; Milestone or Project Phase Points for 6 to 9 Job Functions Points for 10 or more Job Functions Electrical Engineer; Energy Engineer; Facilities Manager; General Contractor/Construction Manager: Specialty Contractors; Pre-Design Event (meeting, charrette, or workshop) 3 5 Industrial Hygienist or Occupational Health and Safety Professional; Infection Control Preventionist; Interior Designer; Conceptual or Design Phase 1 3 Irrigation Designer; Landscape Architect or Designer; Lighting Designer/Illuminating Engineer; Mechanical Engineer - Plumbing, HVAC, AND/OR Construction Documents Phase 1 3 Refrigeration; Owner's Representative; Structural Engineer; Sustainability Consultant; AND/OR User Group Representative.